bigbang/bigbang-client-swift/README.md

-# bigbang-client-swift
-Big Bang Client SDK for iOS and OSX
+# Big Bang SDK for iOS and OSX